 Last year the Orchestra played the “Imperial March” (Star Wars) to the fireworks and I was hoping for a repeat performance.
 This year we got a nice medley of songs from Queen’s “Bohemian Rhapsody”, Katy Perry’s “Firework”, The Beatle’s “Live and Let Die”, and Shirley Bassey’s “Goldfinger”.

 Sadly, no imperial march but lots of fireworks!

 💡 To wrap up, here’s a few tips if you’re thinking of going:

 - Check the SeePort website so you can plan ahead.
-Not all activities run all-day and some are only open for a couple of hours on particular days like the Seasprite
+Not all activities run all-day and some are only open for a couple of hours.
+For example, the Seasprite was on Saturday only.

 - Bring your own food and water although I found prices to be fairly reasonable

 - Hold onto your empty bottles.
 They should have water stations like we did so you can refill your “empties” with tap water